flosskosova/foss4g-2023/_pages/about/faq.md

 ### Accommodation

 ###### Are food and accommodation included in the professional and corporate registration fees?
 Accommodation in the venue should be booked separately, but food is included in the registration fee.
-The registration fees include the three-day conference (plenary session, conference tracks, meal, coffee breaks), Gala Dinner, Ice Breaker, and a welcome goodie bag.
+The registration fees include the three-day conference (plenary session, conference tracks, meal, coffee breaks), Gala Dinner, Ice Breaker, Closing Reception and a welcome goodie bag.
 &nbsp;